Mitsubishi Minica: Sixth generation

 The Kei car standards were altered for 1990, allowing for a 10 cm increase in length and an increase in displacement to 660 cc.
 The Minica's engine was now 657 cc, while the front bumper gained 3 cm and the rear bodywork was altered to grow by 7 cm.
 The wheelbase remained unchanged, while a black plastic element was added behind the rear windows to fill the extra space.
 Chassis codes changed to H22 and H27.
 A tall three-door MPV model with optional four-wheel drive, the Minica Toppo, was also introduced in February 1990 - the Toppo, being developed before the new regulations were finalized, did not take full advantage of them and ended up 4 cm shorter than other kei cars.
 The Dangan Turbo only received its increase in displacement and increase in length in August 1990, six months after the rest of the range had been updated.

 In January 1992 the range received a light facelift, along with some new models.
-New were the Piace and Milano sedans, celebrating the thirtieth anniversary of the Minica, and the Dangan ZZ-Limited which has standard ABS brakes.
-In January 1993, shortly before the line was replaced, the Milano Limited and Milano four-wheel-drive were added.
+New were the Piace and Milano sedans, celebrating the thirtieth anniversary of the Minica, and the Dangan ZZ-Limited which received standard ABS brakes.
+In January 1993, shortly before the line was replaced, the Milano Limited and Milano four-wheel-drive models were added.

 Export versions were still usually carrying the "Towny" label and featured an 800 cc 41 PS engine.